 - A.R.
-1: There is a delayed whistle for a penalty against Team A. As B1 brings the puck up ice, he swerves to avoid A2.
+1: There is a delayed whistle for a penalty against Team A. As B1 brings the puck up ice, he or she swerves to avoid A2.
 A2 pokes B1's stick just as B1 is swerving and causes the puck to slide into Team B's net.
 RULING: No goal.
 Even though A2 did not have control and possession of the puck, the stick gave the impetus for the goal.
 This is the exception to the "possession and control" criterion of this rule.
 Faceoff in Team A's defensive zone due to the penalty. - A.R.
 2: Can referees assess penalties during the pregame warm-up?
 RULING: Yes.
 Referees must penalize any infractions they observe during the warm-up in the same manner as if play is actually in progress.
 Penalties assessed during the warm-up will begin at the opening faceoff. - A.R.
 3: A1 commits a minor infraction.
 During the delayed whistle, A2 commits a minor infraction.
 Team B scores during the delayed whistle.
-RULING: A1 and A2 must be penalized.
-On-ice strength is 5-on-3.
-The intent of the rule is to enforce minor penalties when they occur in these situations, except when major penalties are already in effect. - A.R.
+RULING: If two or more minor penalties were to be imposed and a goal is scored on the play by the non-offending side, the Captain of the offending team shall designate to the Referee which minor penalty(ies) will be assessed and which minor penalty will be washed out as a result of the scoring of the goal.
+(Rule 15.2) - A.R.
 4: Team A is at full strength.
 Team B has a minor penalty on B1 and is shorthanded.
 During play, A1 commits an infraction and a delayed whistle is called.
 Team B scores during the delayed whistle.
 What is the on-ice strength?
-RULING: A1 will be required to serve the penalty; on-ice strength is 4-on-4. - A.R.
+RULING: The scoring of the goal by Team B nullifies the delayed minor penalty, but major penalties shall be imposed in the normal manner regardless of whether or not a goal is scored.
+(Rule 15.2) - A.R.
 5: Team A is assessed a penalty on A1 and is short-handed.
 Shortly after the next faceoff, player A2 receives a penalty and during the delayed penalty, Team B scores.
 What is the on-ice strength?
 RULING: If the referee signals an additional minor penalty(s) against a team that already is short-handed because of one or more minor or bench minor penalties, and a goal is scored by the non-offending team before the whistle is blown, the goal shall be allowed, the delayed penalty or penalties shall be assessed, and the minor penalty already being served that caused the team to be short-handed shall terminate automatically.